vadimstasiev/Cankalendar/README.md

 # Cankalendar

+Cankalendar is a mix of functionality between a Kanban board and a calendar.
 This project is a project management tool and that can be easily self-hosted using docker-compose to deploy the entire application stack.

 ## Preview